mojitba/ISMS-for-SoSecureSwitch/ISMS Scope Statement.md

 **4\.
 Out-of-Scope**

-·       **Marketing website** that does not store or process transaction data and it hosted outside of our infrastructures. — *Rationale:* no technical or contractual interface to in-scope systems.
+* **Marketing website** that does not store or process transaction data and it hosted outside of our infrastructures. , *Rationale:* no technical or contractual interface to in-scope systems.

-* **Bank customer internal systems** — *Rationale:* outside SoSecureSwitch operational control (interfaces remain in-scope).
+* **Bank customer internal systems** , *Rationale:* outside SoSecureSwitch operational control (interfaces remain in-scope).
-* **Personal BYOD devices** not authorized for development or admin access — *Rationale:* only corporate-managed developer endpoints and admin consoles are in-scope;
+* **Personal BYOD devices** not authorized for development or admin access ,*Rationale:* only corporate-managed developer endpoints and admin consoles are in-scope;
-* **Cloud-based office productivity services (Email, HR System)** — *Rationale: These systems do not store, process, or transmit client transaction data or SoSecureSwitch source code, and are logically segregated.
+* **Cloud-based office productivity services (Email, HR System)** , *Rationale: These systems do not store, process, or transmit client transaction data or SoSecureSwitch source code, and are logically segregated.
 They are managed via a separate Supplier Security Policy.*

 **5\.
 Organizational chart**